 The US tax ‘statement’ will reflect income earned for the remainder of the tax year.
 It does not create a tax liability, but the IRS will confirm that you did not receive a significant payment, potentially demonstrating that you are attempting to avoid or minimize your tax burden by relinquishing.
 This somewhat onerous requirement is a part of the process though.

-You need to be aware the possibility exists that once you have relinquished your citizenship, you may not be allowed to reenter the US, even as a tourist under a different citizenship.
+You should also be aware the possibility exists that once you have relinquished your citizenship, you may one day not be allowed to reenter the US, even as a tourist under a different citizenship!
 The Reed Amendment, which contains this stipulation, has not become law, but continues to be introduced.

 If you do decide to relinquish your citizenship or Green Card, I would suggest that you complete the process during the first or last week of the year to avoid the completion of either step 1 or 3.